jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 The rules to which section 100 applies and amendments to any such rules are regulations for the purposes of the Acts and Regulations Publication Act 1989 and the Regulations (Disallowance) Act 1989.

 ### 107 Effect of practice rules
-(1) The practice rules of the New Zealand Law Society are binding on all lawyers and former lawyers, whether or not they are members of the New Zealand Law Society, but are not binding on other persons.
+(1) The practice rules of the New Zealand Law Society are binding on all lawyers and former lawyers, whether or not they are members of the New Zealand Law Society, and on all incorporated law firms and former incorporated law firms, but are not binding on other persons.
 (2) The practice rules of the New Zealand Society of Conveyancers are binding on all conveyancing practitioners and former conveyancing practitioners, whether or not they are members of the New Zealand Society of Conveyancers, but are not binding on other persons.
 (3) No partnership deed, employment agreement, or other legal arrangement governing the manner in which a practitioner is in practice, business, or employment may require a practitioner to act in breach of the practice rules and any part of a deed, condition of employment, agreement, or other legal arrangement that purports to require such conduct is void.